 The Community Advocacy Coordinators are responsible for providing the foundational resources for youth-led advocacy and leadership development activities in county-based chapters throughout California.
 They do this by building and expanding the membership base and volunteers, developing sound organizing strategies specific to the chapters they serve in collaboration with members, assisting with fundraising, supporting members to run chapter meetings and strengthen engagement, facilitating community outreach and advocacy efforts, and developing and facilitating curriculum and trainings that support member leadership.
 Supervises trainee members and performs a variety of complex administrative and technical functions related to overseeing programs, projects, and committees.
-This position is responsible for chapters in the Far South region (San Diego and Orange, Riverside, and San Bernardino Counties).
+This position is responsible for chapters in the Southern CA region (San Diego and Orange, Riverside, San Bernardino, and Ventura Counties).

 Youth Leadership and Chapter Development Technical Assistance